mar-io/gophrz/README.md

 *"+" symbol denotes any version after the one listed*

-**Binary should work on most linux distros.
-If you are having trouble with the binary file try the bash script below.**
+**The gophrz binary should work on most linux distros.
+If you are having trouble with the install try the bash script below.**

 ### Using the bash script